-Format: You can choose from nine different formats to save your resulting images.
-With .jpg, .tif and .png, there are two 8-bit formats (LDR) and four 16-bit formats (HDR).
+Format: You can choose from eight different formats to save your resulting images.
+Besides .jpg and .tif, there are two 8 -bit (LDR) formats and three 16-bit (HDR) formats.
 JPG images are always the highest quality and TIF files are saved uncompressed and without defects.
-For further web editing, the final images can be saved in Open EXR as well as in Portable Floatmap and Radiance RGBE.
+For further editing, the final images can be saved in PNG format for web editing as well as Open EXR, Portable Floatmap and Radiance RGBE.